La Creusille Harbor: Today's La Creusille

-Since the year 2000, La Creusille is part of the UNESCO's World Heritage sites in France.
+Since 2000 La Creusille is part of UNESCO's World Heritage sites in France.

-Today, the port has given way to an urban park on the left bank of the Loire river, complete with a leisure area.
+Today the port has given way to an urban park on the left bank of the Loire river, complete with a leisure area.
 Accessible by car, the park has a parking area, a playground, picnic areas, a ping-pong table, a self-service library and a boulodrome, and provides free access to drinking water and electricity.

-The park is located on the route of La Loire à vélo and the European Rivers Route (EV6).
+The park is on the route of La Loire à vélo and the European Rivers Route (EV6).

-Since 2010, a guinguette animates the park in summer.
+Since 2010 a guinguette animates the park in summer.

 La Creusille also hosts the Loire Observatory, which offers traditional boat trips on the river.